falpi/tibco-amx-bw6/README.md

 ```
 The configuration chosen for the **BWAGENT** is the one based on FTL with persistence on MariaDB.
 The image includes the database server and provides to configure it appropriately during setup.

 All the details of the installation procedure can be customized using the various scripts contained in the "**home**" folder which in the image become part of the home directory of tibco user (**/home/tibco**).

+# Credits
+Support for the use of SystemD services without the need to run the container in privileged mode is possible thanks to the valuable work of Guido Draheim (https://github.com/gdraheim/docker-systemctl-replacement).